Top 10 Greatest NFL Players of All Time

 Barry Sanders was unbelievable.
 He was amazing and incredible.
 His flawless plays were breathtaking, like a musical piece.
 Every single play was a work of art - a masterpiece.

 I was not a Lions fan.
-In fact, I've been a lifelong 49ers fan.
+In fact, I have been a lifelong 49ers fan.
 Nonetheless, my friends and I would always get together, turn on the TV and the speakers, fire up the grill, and enjoy a few beers with the BBQ.
 All of this was done while watching the great one do his thing.
 We would gather only to watch Barry Sanders play, not the Lions - just Barry Sanders.
 We would never miss a game.

 Sanders was so fast and so good that he would juke one, two, three, and sometimes even four or five players.
 He would execute a single one-two combo-play, where he would rush, juke left and then spin right, sprint sideways a few feet, do another spin, and then he would burst forth like a runaway train, a missile, or a rocket.
 The next thing you know: touchdown!